| |

 |

-Alas, with meagre sales and without any chart trajectory, the Magic Bubble was swept into the dustbin of rock history, barely surviving as a footnote even on the collector circuit.
+Alas, with meagre sales and without any chart trajectory, The Magic Bubble was soon lost to time, barely surviving as a footnote even on the collector circuit.
 Rita Rondell, however, after a spell in the seventies fronting blues-rock combo Battle Axe, quit Canada altogether to do session work in Italy, returning in the late 1980s to launch a successful career as none other than blues belter Rita Chiarelli.

 |